dandes3/nachos/threads/README.txt

 Usage--
       This project includes a makefile.
-In parent directory, do a %make , this will compile and prepare the full NachOS OS and included programs for execution.
+In parent directory, do a %make , this will compile and prepare the full Nachos OS and included programs for execution.

       In the >threads directory, there will now be a nachos executable.